Maplehurst Properties and its Surroundings

 The Bed & Breakfast is a Georgian Colonial Manor which was built by Americans who fell in love with P.E.I. while vacationing on the island in 2000.
-Guests will marvel at the elegant accommodations, spacious, comfortable rooms and Southern Hospitality which is bestowed upon all guests.
+Guests will marvel at the elegant accommodations, spacious, comfortable rooms and warm hospitality which is bestowed upon all guests.

 Guests can relax in the many common rooms, enjoy the artwork, period antiques and island quilts.

-Guests enjoy Gourmet Breakfasts complete with homemade island jams served each morning in the formal, dining room.
-Guests may also help themselves to the complimentary snacks, beverages, and baked goods from the Butler's Pantry from 11:00am to midnight.
+Delicious healthy breakfasts using local products is served each morning from 8 to 9am in the elegant dining room.
+Guests may also help themselves to complimentary snacks, beverages and baked goods from the Bulter's Pantry until 10pm.

 See the natural beauty of the island with an ever changing array of colours throughout the year.
 Guests will find the roadsides abloom with Lupins and Wild Roses, Fireweed Daisies, Brown-Eyed Susan, Queen Anne's Lace.
 In woodland areas, and on scenic Heritage Roads, the Provincial Flower, the Lady Slipper, can be found.
 The flowers seem to change magically every few weeks, like a beautiful set on a screen play.